avtar/gpii-automation/README.md

 vagrant destroy --force
 ```

-### Add a "Test GPII" job
+### Add a "Test gpii-win-8.1" job

 Add a "Build a free-style software project" job:

-* Name: Test GPII
+* Name: Test gpii-win-8.1
-* Restrict where this project can be run: WindowsVM
+* Restrict where this project can be run: gpii-win-8.1

 For build, use a Windows batch command: